gabeobrien/newrelic-kakfa-playground/doc/building-the-cluster.md

 ```bash
 > ansible_playbook -i ../terraform/playground/output/ansible_hosts.yml --private-key=path/to/your/key.pem newrelic-infrastructure.yml
 ```
-Notice that you must provide the path to the Ansible inventory file with the `-i` swtich and the path to your private key with the `--private-key` switch.
+Notice that you must provide the path to the Ansible inventory file with the `-i` switch and the path to your private key with the `--private-key` switch.

 This will install the New Relic Infrastructure Agent on all of the hosts in the inventory.